Blockchain-and-FL/Sparrow/README.md

 - **Decoupling**: Separating functional sets to enhance modularity and reusability.
 - **Aggregation**: Grouping related components to form coherent contract structures.
-- **Encapsulation**: Sparrow encapsulates the internal logic of contract components to protect them from external interference and misuse.
+- **Encapsulation**: Sparrow encapsulates the internal logic of contract components for reuse and concise expression.
-- **Polymorphism**: Leveraging polymorphism, Sparrow enables a single interface to support multiple underlying forms, allowing for more flexible and reusable contract elements.
+- **Polymorphism**: Leveraging polymorphism, Sparrow enables the same interface to support multiple underlying forms, allowing for more flexible and reusable contract elements.

-By focusing on functional set construction rather than redundant processing, Sparrow's ontology is designed to be more reusable, concise, and extensible.
+By focusing on functional set construction rather than redundant processing, Sparrow's ontology is designed to be more reusable, manageable, and extensible.

 ## Getting Started